-The Battle of Porto Novo was fought between Hyder Ali of Mysore and the British East India Company on 1 July, 1781.
+The Battle of Porto Novo was fought between Hyder Ali of Mysore and the British East India Company on 1 July 1781.
 The English were victorious and this battle put a check on the expansion of Hyder Ali.
 This article gives the complete chronology of events.

 - In July that year, Hyder Ali invaded the Carnatic.
 In this battle, the British suffered a heavy defeat.
 After this, Ali renewed the siege of Arcot.
 This prompted the British to gear up their defences in South India and also send reinforcements under Sir Eyre Coote, a British army officer to Madras.

 - Although earlier Coote was repulsed by Ali, he defeated Ali in successive battles starting with the Battle of Porto Novo, also called the Battle of Chelambram.
-Porto Novo is currently called Parangipettai and is located in Cuddalore District in Tamil Nadu.
+Porto Novo is currently called Parangipettai and is located in the Cuddalore district in Tamil Nadu.

 - In Porto Novo, Coote commanded a force of a little more than 8000 men, while Ali had 40,000 men under his command.

-- Despite this, Ali was defeated and the British regard Coote responsible for the checking of Hyder Ali’s expansionist plans.
+- Despite this, Ali was defeated and the British regard Coote as responsible for curbing Hyder Ali’s expansionist plans.

 - After this battle, Ali again suffered defeats by Coote at Pollilur and Sholinghur.